docker/docs/desktop/dev-environments/create-compose-dev-env.md

 You can now update your service and test it against your Compose application.

-## Set up your own Compose Dev Environment
+## Set up your own dev environment

-To set up a Dev Environment for your own Compose-based project, there are additional configuration steps to tell Docker Desktop how to build, start, and use the right Dev Environment image for your services.
+To set up a dev environment, there are additional configuration steps to tell Docker Desktop how to build, start, and use the right image for your services.

 Dev Environments use an additional `docker-compose.yaml` file located in the `.docker` directory at the root of your project.
 This file allows you to define the image required for a dedicated service, the ports you'd like to expose, along with additional configuration options dedicated to Dev Environments coming in the future.